 Testosterone does not cause prostate cancer but worsens prostate cancer if already present.In morbidly obese men, testosterone function may not be as good as it should be.
 Obese men have problems with erection, some of which is psychological and due to performance anxiety.The two main physiological reasons for erectile dysfunction and low testosterone are..

-1.Some chemicals from fat cells prevent conversion to active form of testosterone i.e 5 Hydro Testosterone(5HT).
+1.Some chemicals from fat cells prevent conversion to an active form of testosterone i.e 5 Hydro Testosterone(5HT).

 2. Scrotum is buried between the thighs and tummy in morbidly obese men.
 This prevents the scrotum from being 2 degree centigrade less than the body temperature.
 Scrotum normally lies outside the body so that the testicles can function better when it is two degree centigrade less than body temperature.